Rural Homes

 Innovation Despite Infrastructure Limitations

-Bottom-up connectivity strategies demonstrate that communities can solve their own digital challenges when given appropriate support and flexibility.
+Bottom-up connectivity strategies show that communities can solve their own digital challenges when given appropriate support and flexibility.
 Municipal fiber networks in communities like Sandy, Oregon and Ammon, Idaho provide gigabit speeds at affordable rates while keeping revenue local.
-Electric cooperatives leverage existing infrastructure and customer relationships to offer broadband services.
+Electric cooperatives use existing infrastructure and customer relationships to offer broadband services.
 These community-owned networks prove that rural areas can achieve world-class connectivity through local initiative rather than waiting for market solutions.

 Traditional Channels Retain Unique Power